 The Teacher Fellowship was established by the New York State PTA in 1961 to encourage excellent teachers to stay in the classroom by providing an opportunity for them to improve their teaching skills, update their professional knowledge, and expand their professional perspectives.
 In 1992, the Fellowship was named to honor a “Master Teacher,” Richard Gazzola, who served on the New York State PTA Board of Directors for many years prior to his untimely death in 1991.

-Completed applications including transcripts and letters of recommendation must be postmarked, not metered, no later than June 15 to be considered.
+Completed application (link below) including official transcripts for graduate degree and letters of recommendation must be postmarked, not metered, no later than June 15th to be considered.

 NYS PTA Office